Frances Corner: Education

 Corner received her BA at Central Saint Martins and her MA from the Chelsea School of Art.
 She went to Oxford University for her DPhil.

 Goldsmiths

 Corner became Warden of Goldsmiths, University of London in 2019.
-Through 2024, a focus of her administration was reducing costs by eliminating faculty and staff positions.
+During Corner’s tenure, Goldsmiths faced financial pressures and pursued cost-cutting and restructuring proposals, including staff reductions.
 The cuts were opposed by the Goldsmiths University and College Union (UCU) and students.
-Through 2021, Corner also charged the College nearly for taxi fares, with being for personal use.

 On 1 October 2025 it was announced that Professor Frances Corner had stepped down with immediate effect as Vice-Chancellor of Goldsmiths.

 Personal life

 In 1980, the then Frances Marie Agnew married Anthony Peter Corner.
 Together, they have one son.

 In the 2009 Queen's Birthday Honours, Corner was appointed an Officer of the Order of the British Empire (OBE) for services to the fashion industry.